adamsilver/fdpb/09-an-expense-form.md

 When the add button is clicked, focus should be set to the first newly-created form field.
 This is useful for screen reader users too, as the announcement of that field naturally prompts the user to continue.

 When the user clicks the remove button, the fields in the row, including the button itself are removed.
 What happens to the focus when you delete the currently focused element?
-In “A Todo List”[^], Heydon Pickering explains exactly what happens:
+In “A Todo List”[^2], Heydon Pickering explains exactly what happens:

 > [...] browsers don’t know where to place focus when it has been destroyed in this way.
 Some maintain a sort of “ghost” focus where the item used to exist, while others jump to focus the next focusable element.
 Some flip out completely and default to focusing the outer document — meaning keyboard users have to crawl through the DOM back to where the removed element was.